Religious school and sexuality

 You may be surprised to hear that surveys regularly place actual college student sexual activity far below students' perceptions of what their peers are doing.
-For example, the American College Health Association National College Health Assessment (conducted annually) showed that the majority of survey participants had 1 or 0 sexual partners during the previous year.
-However, the common belief among the same respondents was that their peers had at least 3 partners during the previous year.
-Most felt that everyone else was more sexually active than they were.
+For example, the American College Health Association National College Health Assessment (conducted annually) showed that the majority of survey participants had either no sexual partners or only one during the previous year.
+However, the common belief among the same respondents was that their peers had at least three partners during the previous year.
+Most thought that everyone else was more sexually active than they were.
 For more information about college sex statistics, check out College student sex stats: Am I the only one not doing it?

 Believe it or not, many people graduate from college having no or minimal sexual experience.
 Plenty of people respect the decision to wait until the right person comes along.
 Many others find the notion of being someone's "first" to be an exciting prospect.
 It is, therefore, unlikely that your lack of experience is going to limit your opportunities in the future.

 More important than what others are doing or what others think, is what you want to do for yourself.
 What do you see as your reasons for wanting to explore?
 Pure and simple horniness is one reason commonly cited.
 So is curiosity about others bodies, curiosity about the sensations, and a desire to understand what types of activities appeal to you in reality (as opposed to in fantasy).
 As long as you are doing what is comfortable for you, there is nothing wrong with choosing to explore or choosing not to.